JuliaTime/NanoDates.jl/README.md

 ----

-`NanoDate` is a date-and-time type giving you all the dates and all the times-of-day.
+`NanoDate`, a type giving you all the dates and all the times-of-day.

 ----

-Grace Hopper, with gratitude
+from Grace Hopper

 | light nanoseconds | metric distance (units) |
 |------------------:|:-----------------------:|